jedelman8/cpal/README.md

 - This is just a module now, but am going to include something in 'main' to be able to call specific functions for specific devices.
 Good for helpdesk/admin types that don't need or want to be at the shell
 - Adding ODL as a southbound module
 - Update names from the vendor like Cisco and Arista.
 Will change to cisco-onepk and arista-eapi to allow for more API types from the same vendor.
+- Jeremy Schulman also has the Juniper PyEZ module.
+It would be great to build cohesiveness or just integrate that here as well.

 Things others have talked about:
 - Adding NX-API